 - The ultimate destination for experienced skydivers

-- Staying at a remote basecamp in the interior
+- Stay at a remote basecamp in the Antarctic Interior

 Arrival in Chile:

 We ask you to arrive in Punta Arenas, Chile at least two full days prior to your scheduled Antarctic flight in order to fully prepare you for your upcoming experience.
 These days also allow a buffer for flight and luggage delays should your travels to Chile not go as scheduled.
 We do not hold Antarctic flights for delayed passengers or luggage, so be sure to keep your skydiving equipment in your carry-on.

 We will arrange a specific time to come to your hotel and review your personal clothing and equipment.
 Please lay out all of the items on our Required Clothing and Equipment List in your hotel room so we can go through each item with you.
 We will help sort the items to pack in your checked luggage vs. your carry-on bag and what items to leave behind in Punta Arenas

 On the morning before your Antarctic flight, we will come to your hotel at your scheduled Luggage Pick-Up time.
 Please be ready in the lobby with ALL of the luggage you will be taking to Antarctica including checked luggage and items that will be carried on.
 We will weigh everything but will only collect your checked luggage at this time.
 You will need to separate your luggage into three categories: Checked Luggage, Carry-on Luggage, and Left Luggage.